 Tips for Investing

 - Consider talking to a financial advisor about the pros and cons of options and how to spot a gamma squeeze in the making.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can make it easy to connect with professional advisors in your local area.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Whether you’re considering getting started with investing or you’re already a seasoned investor, an investment calculator can help you figure out how to meet your goals.
 It can show you how your initial investment, frequency of contributions and risk tolerance can all affect how your money grows.